-As I explore my identity as a working artist, I am learning to challenge the boundaries between different media of artmaking that I have practiced throughout several years of studio art education.
-As a result, I am constructing a body of work that combines techniques and materials pulled from drawing, painting, and traditional photography, as a few examples.
-These works integrate multiple layers of acrylic and graphite rendering with found elements and textures that function similarly to how readymade "artifacts" relay narratives in collage, sculpture, or installation work.
-Neither referential nor abstract, these paintings follow an original, semi-observational method that combines specific subjects alongside non-representational and often geometric themes.
-I take risks with “classroom” understandings of color, composition, or shape and emphasize the similarities between different media that converse via the formal elements of artmaking.
+As I explore my identity as a working artist, I am learning to challenge the "familiar" characteristics of media I have practiced over many years of studio art education.
+Most frequently, I combine techniques or materials from collage, painting, and analogue photography and present specific subjects alongside non-representational or geometric motifs.
+I strive to take risks with classroom understandings of color, composition, and shape and uncover similarities between disparate media that converse via the formal elements of artmaking.

 Being a cerebral writer as well as a tactile maker, I recurrently incorporate textual elements in my work to explore the boundary between the literary and the visual.
 I hope to continue questioning and venturing, pushing the bounds of my decision-making and discovering the exciting possibilities within the synthesis of creative avenues of expression.

 -Meredith Cheatwood 2021